Why I started a book club for in-risk teen girls

 Tanya Marie Lee is the founder of A Room Of Your Own book club, offering teen girls living in poverty a safe space to find their voice, see their potential, and discuss issues they might face — with monthly meet-ups that include the author of the book they’re reading.
 Inspired by the sanctuary the library provided during her own traumatic childhood, Tanya launched the program in 2017 and has served over 600 students in Toronto so far.
-With no stable sources of funding, she can’t keep it going in the new year without donations.
+With no stable sources of funding, she relies on donations to continue her work.
 We asked Tanya to share her story.

 When you think of a library, what is the first thing you think of?
 Books?
 Librarians?
 How about a sanctuary?
 What about a home away from home?
 How about a road to recovery?
 When I think of a library, these are the indomitable words that come to my mind.

 My name is Tanya Marie Lee and I am the founder of “A Room Of Your Own Plus+” (AROYO) book club for teen girls living in poverty.
 Hosted in the Lillian H. Smith Public Library in Toronto, our primary focus is on giving young women a space for self-exploration, access to anti-oppression information, and a voice in society, while supporting their mental health and wellness.
 Girls from 13 to 18 years of age, from all backgrounds, races, ethnicities, religions, abilities and sexual orientations, meet monthly for a discussion — with the author in attendance.
 We create safe spaces to encourage these young women to express their curiosity, ambitions, hopes, fears, needs, concerns, and frustrations.